YH-gitbot/GeovisXRD/README.md

 > or
 > **`Library not loaded: @rpath/libomp.dylib`**

 This is because macOS lacks the **OpenMP** runtime required by XGBoost.
 You must install it manually.

 ### Solution (Choose one):

 **Method 1: Using Conda (Recommended)**
-If you are using a Conda environment, run:

 ```bash
 conda install libomp
 ```

 **Method 2: Using Homebrew**
-If you use system Python or venv, run:

 ```bash
 brew install libomp